-We spend hours reading Jimmy Cornell’s World Cruising Routes, Nicola Rodriguez, Sail Away, Bruce Van Sant’s Gentleman’s Guide to Passages South, countless other publications, internet sites to educate ourselves in this planning stage.
+We spent months reading all the Bluewater Sailing and Sailing magazine articles, Jimmy Cornell’s World Cruising Routes, Nicola Rodriguez, Sail Away, Bruce Van Sant’s Gentleman’s Guide to Passages South, countless other publications, internet sites to educate ourselves in this planning stage.
+We went to the Chicago Sailboat Show and listened to the experts and experiences on the subjects of weather, managing electrical systems in a boat, anchoring, safety at sea…etc.

 - Mapping our route.
 Which requires decisions on timing, crossings, and anchorages.
 This is a huge piece and it requires both of us to look at the various options and decide how long we think we need to spend in one location and how that will effect the overall progress to our final destination.